Ji Seong-ho: South Korea

 A May 2012 report described Ji as a law student and stated that he held a silent demonstration against North Korea every week.

-On 11 December 2014, Ji addressed the British Parliament.
+On December 11, 2014, Ji addressed the British Parliament.
 At that time, he was reportedly researching for a book on North Korea's abuse of its disabled population.

-In April 2015, he said that his favorite part of the recently released film The Interview, a comedy in which Kim Jong-un is murdered, was when Sook, a North Korean interpreter played by Diana Bang, turns against the regime.
+In April 2015, he said that his favorite part of the recently released film The Interview, a comedy in which Kim Jong Un is murdered, was when Sook, a North Korean interpreter played by Diana Bang, turns against the regime.
 "It shows it's possible", Ji commented.
 Ji's activities, reported the Hollywood Reporter at the time, "are operated on a shoestring, out of an office far too small for all of the boxes of supplies it houses".
 Ji stated his motivations are to provide opportunities to North Korean youth under the same circumstances he had been under.

-On 25 February 2017, Ji presented a lecture in Dodds Auditorium as a part of the PNKHR Conference.
-He discussed the lack of support of disabled citizens by the North Korean government who did not provide the disabled "adequate medical attention".
+On February 25, 2017, Ji presented a lecture in Dodds Auditorium as a part of the PNKHR Conference.
+He discussed the lack of support of disabled citizens by the North Korean government who did not provide disabled people with "adequate medical attention".
 Ji went on to describe that even after successfully escaping North Korea, many defectors face a "psychological longing for their family members".
 One of the many difficulties defectors faced on their journey was not being able to escape with their elderly family members.
 Since the nature of the journey was exhausting and wearisome, most elderly citizens were either dead or caught.

 On January 30, 2018, Ji attended the 2018 State of the Union Address at the invitation of U.S. President Donald Trump, who told Ji's story of escape from North Korea, stating it as a "testament to the yearning of every human soul to live in freedom".

+Member of the National Assembly

 Ji ran as a member the Future Korea Party, the sister party of the United Future Party, in the 2020 South Korean legislative election, and was elected as a member of the National Assembly.

-In May 2020, Ji apologised to voters for claiming he was 99% certain that Kim Jong-un had died during a three-week period when Kim was not portrayed in the media.
+In May 2020, Ji apologised to voters for claiming he was 99% certain that Kim Jong Un had died during a three-week period when Kim was not portrayed in the media.
 The Democratic Party criticised Ji for carelessness, with some members urging that Ji should be excluded from the intelligence and defence committees.

+Governor

+In May 2024, Ji ceased to serve as a lawmaker with the ruling People Power Party.
+On August 14, 2024, Ji was appointed as the governor of North Hamgyong province, which was a vice-minister level position under the Ministry of the Interior and Safety.
+As the province is occupied by North Korea, it's a largely ceremonial role.